The relationship between African Americans and Muslim Immigrants

 8. How many African Americans-Muslims are willing to socially and culturally integrate with the general Muslim community by asserting their presence in their gatherings?
 Not many

-The data on all these issues is anecdotal but sufficient enough to form some basic assumptions.
+The data on all these issues is

 1. They have a token relationship and at almost non-existent at social, economic and political levels.